 Land issues and disputes concerning leases are subject to customary law governing land tenure, and proceedings can take a protracted time to resolve.
 Land cannot be purchased by investors; it can only be leased through customary practices.

 Limits on Foreign Control and Right to Private Ownership and Establishment

 Although the Marshall Islands generally encourages foreign investment, the Foreign Investment Business License (Amendment) Act established a National Reserved List, which restricts foreign investment in certain small-scale retail and service businesses.
-However, this law is not consistently enforced, and foreign investors may enter partnership agreements with local Marshallese businesses.
 Officially, foreign investment is prohibited in the following business ventures:

 - Small scale agriculture and marine culture for local markets

 - Bakeries and pastry shops